GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Setup Cluster](../img/Cluster_Manager-02.png)

-Here is you `Settings` screen.
+Here is your `Settings` screen.
 You can access this screen again by clicking the `Settings` button on the left menu bar.

 ![Application Settings Screen](../img/Cluster_Manager-03.png)